-Air conditioners are complicated systems that rely on several parts, which includes a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are generally robust and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is awry.
-One of these sounds is dripping, gurgling, bubbling or running water.
-These distressing noises can be traced back to several sources.
+Air conditioners are sophisticated systems that rely on several components, such as a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are typically strong and reliable, it’s not unusual for AC units to make strange sounds, which may indicate that something is awry.
+One example of a sound is dripping, gurgling, bubbling or running water.
+These worrisome noises can be linked to several causes.

 1. The AC Makes a Dripping Noise

-This is a common air conditioner sound you might hear on hot, humid days and is no reason for alarm.
-Simple condensation buildup is likely the cause of the sound.
-As your air conditioner functions, moisture from the interior air collects on the evaporator coil and drips into the drain pan beneath.
-This pan is meant to capture and funnel the condensed water a safe distance away from your home via a drain line.
-Then again, if the drain becomes blocked or damaged, water can accumulate in the pan, producing a dripping or splashing noise as freshly collected condensate drips into the pool below.
-If the dripping noise becomes too irritating, find the drain pan under the indoor portion of your air conditioner and remove the water.
+This is a common air conditioner sound you could hear on hot, humid days and is no reason for alarm.
+Simple condensation buildup is probably the cause of the sound.
+As your air conditioner performs, moisture from the inside air gathers on the evaporator coil and drips into the drain pan underneath.
+This pan was created to capture and funnel the condensed water away from your home via a drain line.

-Also, take AC dripping sounds as a warning sign that the condensate drain line is blocked and must be cleared.
-A float switch should automatically shut off your conditioner before the drain pan overflows and creates water damage, but the float switch could always not work properly.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to fix the drain pan issue before your unit will run normally again.
+Also, take AC dripping sounds as a signal that the condensate drain line is clogged and must be cleared.
+A float switch is supposed to automatically shut off your conditioner before the drain pan overflows and causes water damage, but the float switch could always fail.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll be forced to correct the issue before your unit will run normally again.

 2. The AC Sounds Like Water Is Running